Quantum theory of molecular orientations: Summary of results

 Each position state of an asymmetric molecule is labeled by the proper rotation \(\gr\) required to orient the lab frame into the molecule frame at that position.
 For asymmetric molecules, each position is distinct by definition, so all rotations are required to label all possible positions.
 The states $|\gr\ket$ for \(\gr\in\so3\) span the induced representation space of $\irt\up\so{3}$ (see theorem above), induced by the trivial irrep \(\irt\) of the trivial symmetry group.

 Rotationally symmetric molecules (and symmetric rigid bodies) are invariant under a subgroup $\G$ of molecule-based rotations and do not require the entire $\so 3$ space to be used as their configuration space.
-Instead, their position states $|\cs\ket$ correspond to cosets $\cs\G$ of the symmetry group in $\so 3$, with coset representatives \(\cs\) making up the \textit{coset space} \(\so 3/\G\) \cite{postnikov_three-dimensional_1992,wulker_quantizing_2019}.
+Instead, their position states $|\cs\ket$ correspond to cosets $\cs\G$ of the symmetry group in $\so 3$, with coset representatives \(\cs\) making up the \textit{coset space} \(\nicefrac{\so 3}{\G}\) \cite{postnikov_three-dimensional_1992,wulker_quantizing_2019}.
 The set \(\{|\cs\ket\}\) spans the representation space of $\irt\up\so{3}$, induced by the trivial irrep of \(\G\).

 Perrotationally $\G$-symmetric molecular position states span the representation space of more general $\l\up\so{3}$.
-In the context of geometric quantization, induced representations for different \(\l\) correspond to different ways to ``quantize'' a particle on the coset space.
-For separable species ($\dim\l=\dm=1$), positions are still labeled by coset representatives $\cs\in\so 3/\G$.
+In the context of quantization, induced representations for different \(\l\) correspond to different ways to ``quantize'' a particle on the coset space.
+For separable isomers ($\dim\l=\dm=1$), positions are still labeled by coset representatives $\cs\in\nicefrac{\so 3}{\G}$.

-For entangled species (\(\dm >1\)), coset representatives are \textit{not} sufficient to describe the full state space.
+For entangled isomers (\(\dm >1\)), coset representatives are \textit{not} sufficient to describe the full state space.
 Instead, each position carries with it an \textit{internal} degree of freedom in the form of a $\dm$-dimensional vector space, $\{|\mu\ket,\,1\leq\m\leq\dm\}$.
 From a geometrical perspective, the coset space acts as the base space while the vector space serves as the \textit{fiber} of a fiber bundle \cite{isham_topological_1984} [see Fig.~\ref{fA0:holonomy}(c)].

+Position states $|\cs,\m\ket$ can be expressed as superpositions of \textit{many} momentum states $|_{m\k}^{\ell}\ket$, and visa versa, conforming to the Heisenberg uncertainty principle.
+Both bases are complete and orthogonal, and the Fourier transform for a general entangled isomer is